godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 Ethereum developers would recognize that this design resembles a lot like EOA vs contract account in Ethereum, which is true since Godwoken is inspired from Ethereum here.

-While a typical user account provides ownership for a user, contract account, on the other hand, provides a storage space for an on-chain smart contract.
+While a typical user account is a balance owned by a user, contract account, on the other hand, provides a storage for an on-chain smart contract.
 Similar to the way that a user account is created from a general lock script with a user's public key hash, a smart contract for a contract account is created from a **backend** with some special script args.
 The smart contract is also represented using the unified [Script](https://github.com/nervosnetwork/godwoken/blob/v0.1.0/crates/types/schemas/godwoken.mol#L27-L37) data structure in the Nervos ecosystem: the combination of `code_hash` and `hash_type` in a script identifies the backend, while `args` provide contract account specific arguments.

 With enough background, the rule for executing backends can be introduced: